manishmadugula/Notes/Code/leetcode_journal.md

 ### Heaps
 ### Monotonic Queue
 - https://leetcode.com/problems/sliding-window-maximum/
+### Knapsacks (1 dimension can be decreased since we only rely on the previous answer.)
+- These type of problems usually involve either choosing or not choosing an element in the final array.
+If you go with top down approach i.e recursive approach.
 ### MonoStack
 - https://leetcode.com/problems/next-greater-element-i/
+- Next greater, next smaller, prev greater, prev smaller types.

 ### 2Pointer
 - https://leetcode.com/problems/minimum-window-substring/
 ### Graph (DFS, BFS)
+### Linkedlist
+- Intersection of linked list is very similar to Lowest common ancestor with parent pointer. https://leetcode.com/problems/intersection-of-two-linked-lists/
 ### Trie
 ### DP
 ### Segment Trees